Tandem Computers: Acquisition by Compaq, attempted migration to Alpha

 Jimmy Treybig remained CEO of the company he founded until a downturn in 1996.
 The next CEO was Roel Pieper, who joined the company in 1996 as president and CEO.
-Re-branding to promote itself as a true Wintel (Windows/Intel) platform was conducted by their in-house brand and creative team led by Ronald May, who later went on to co-found the Silicon Valley Brand Forum in 1999.
+Re-branding to promote itself as a true Wintel (Windows/Intel) platform was conducted by its in-house brand and creative team led by Ronald May, who later went on to co-found the Silicon Valley Brand Forum in 1999.
 The concept worked, and shortly thereafter the company was acquired by Compaq.

 Compaq's x86-based server division was an early outside adopter of Tandem's ServerNet/InfiniBand interconnect technology.
 In 1997, Compaq acquired the Tandem Computers company and NonStop customer base to balance Compaq's heavy focus on personal computers (PCs).
 In 1998, Compaq also acquired the much larger Digital Equipment Corporation and inherited its DEC Alpha RISC servers with OpenVMS and Tru64 Unix customer bases.
 Tandem was then midway in porting its NonStop product line from MIPS R12000 microprocessors to Intel's new Itanium Merced microprocessors.
 This project was restarted with Alpha as the new target to align NonStop with Compaq's other large server lines.
 But in 2001, Compaq terminated all Alpha engineering investments in favor of the Itanium microprocessors, before any new NonStop products were released on Alpha.